develop-biology/language.development/README.md

 This repo describes the Eons Language of Development specification and provides interpreters where appropriate.

+The goal of this language is to provide a concise but powerful means of describing data and operations at any scale.
+The same syntax for iterating over memory addresses in an embedded should be the same syntax for iterating over servers in a network.

 The Eons Language of Development is the emulsifier between the practical applications developed on the [Eons Python Library](https://github.com/eons-dev/lib_eons) and the powerful, but largely theoretical concepts created by the [Eons Develop Biology library](https://github.com/develop-biology/lib_bio).

  The Develop Biology Library (aka Biology) provides the basics for creating a directed, recursive hypergraph.
 In short, this means data of any dimension ("hyper") flows ("directed") through a network ("graph") of connected nodes, where each connection and node may be graphs unto themselves ("recursive").